 New York has long been ahead of its time as a driver of international collaboration and globalization.
 A prized destination for those in search of opportunity, challenge, diversity and inspiration, NYC draws nearly one-third of its residents from somewhere else.
 Representatives from the 193 member countries of the United Nations General Assembly convene each September at the U.N. headquarters in New York’s midtown neighborhood.

-NYC Map and Geography
+New York City Map and Geography

 New York City encompasses the five boroughs of Manhattan, Brooklyn, the Bronx, Queens and Staten Island.
 (Click on the image below to view the full-size map in a separate window or browser tab.)